So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

 Reduced Power Output

-If the spark fires late, the piston is already on the way down, generating less power and wasting fuel.
+If the spark fires “late”, the piston is already on the way down, generating less power and wasting fuel.

 There Are Basically, Three Distinct Types, Of Ignition Systems:

-As you can see, there have been great advances over the years.
+So, As you can see, there have been great advances over the years.

 Consequently, newer engines adjust the ignition timing themselves.
-So, as long as your sensors are all working properly, you won’t have to do any tinkering with timing.
+So, as long as all your sensors are all working properly, you won’t have to do any playing with timing.
 In fact, you usually can’t, unless you remap your ignition computer’s chip.
-However, you can buy an aftermarket performance chip, that has a different timing map flashed into it.

-Be careful because, the wrong chip can not only make your car run badly.
-But, it can also throw error codes and bring on the dreaded, check engine light.
+But, it can also throw a (DTC) and bring on the dreaded, check engine light (CEL).

-Thank You !
+Thank You !!